Jomer Raja Dilo Bor: Synopsis

 Ria Bannerjee Payel Sarkar is an author who hates men from the core of her heart.
 She thinks that men only have a body, they don’t have a soul.
 For obvious reasons she doesn’t want to get married, but destiny makes her meet the ultimate Mr. Right called Deb Das which is played by Abir Chatterjee.

 They have a perfect marriage.
 But, fate has other plans for her.
-On the very first morning after her marriage, Ria finds her husband Deb dead!
+On the very first morning after her marriage, Ria finds her husband Deb dead.
 Destiny’s plans do not end here.
-She soon finds her way to Yamlok and is now face to face with Yamraj to get her husband back from the God of death Himself!
-But the bor or boon that the Yamraj gives to Ria changes her and Deb’s life forever!In the end they get together afterall.
+She soon finds her way to Yamlok and is now face to face with Yamraj to get her husband back from the God of death Himself.
+But the bor or boon that the Yamraj gives to Ria changes her and Deb’s life forever.
+In the end they get together after all.